labscst/cracking-code-interview/10052016/README.txt

 cab
 cba

-Total number of combinations of 3!=6.
+Total number of permutations of 3!=6.

 Q5.
 Given a BST write a function kthSmallest to find the kth smallest in it.